evoingram/docmanagement/README.md

 	CreateIndexBMKs:
 		replaces #TOC_# notations in transcript with bookmarks and then places index at bookmarks

+	CreateIndexesTOAs:
+		creates several TOCs that are marked differently and several sections of tables of authority.
+		example: separate TOCs for exhibits, witnesses, and a general index separate TOAs, three sections, one for cases, one for rules/regs/statutes/code/etc, one for other authority

 	CreateWorkingCopy:
 		creates "working copy" sent to client